Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 continuing education hours (PDHs) to South Carolina professional engineers.
+This seminar is open to the public.
+It offers 7.0 PDHs to professional engineers and 7.0 HSW continuing education hours to architects in all states.
 Educators and courses are not subject to preapproval in South Carolina.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.